giongto35/gowog/server/README.md

 ![Architecture](../document/images/architecture.png)

 Different entities call each other through channel which is wrapped in a function.
 Golang prevents cycle package dependency, so if a child want to call parent function, parent needs to expose method to child package.
-For example,IGame interface in Hub package to allow Hub call Game method.
+For example, IGame interface in Hub package to allow Hub call Game method.

 ### Client Server sample interaction